Coconut Oil Hair Treatment

 Quick page links

 Have you ever looked at the ingredients in your conditioner!?
-I often wonder why we all fork out so much money on something we know nothing about!
-Sometimes the ingredients in our cosmetics and hair products, can actually be harmful to our health, and can even damage our skin or hair.
+Sometimes the ingredients in our cosmetics and hair products can be harmful to our health, and can even damage our skin or hair.

 The Benefits of Coconut Oil on Hair

 - Coconut oil doesn’t have any of those scary-sounding chemicals, so it is entirely natural.

 - It is an excellent conditioner, which hydrates the hair.